-- 8.1 In Epilepsy Ireland in the vast majority of service delivery situations we are dealing with adults over 18 years.
-Employees and volunteers do not have unsupervised access to children on an individual basis, with some minor exceptions.
+In Epilepsy Ireland, the vast majority of service delivery situations concern adults.
+Workers do not have unsupervised access to children on an individual basis, with some minor exceptions.
 However, there will be occasion where we will come into contact with children.
-The circumstances that we come into contact with child can include but is not limited to the following:- - One-to-one contact with 16 and 17 year olds (with parent's consent). - Family Social Events where both children and their parents are present. - School Talks where teachers or other adults are present. - Managing volunteers in a fundraising capacity. - Youth events where some attendees may be under 18. - Training for Success Course. - Fundraising events where volunteers may be under 18. - Photocalls where volunteers may be under 18.
+The circumstances that we come into contact with child can include but is not limited to the following:

+- One-to-one contact with 16 and 17 year olds (with parent's consent) - Family Social Events where both children and their parents are present - School Talks where teachers or other adults are present - Managing volunteers in a fundraising capacity - Youth events where some attendees may be under 18 - Training for Success Course - Fundraising events where volunteers may be under 18 - Photo calls where volunteers may be under 18

-See the section on Code of Behaviour between Workers and Children for further details regarding the practices to be undertaken by workers when in contact with children.
+See Appendix 6: Code of Behaviour between Workers and Children for further details regarding the practices to be undertaken by workers when in contact with children.